To qualify for admission, an applicant must:

 The Six Week Intensive program provides fundamental training for the actor as a theatrical instrument.
 This course of acting includes exercises to improve concentration and responsiveness through listening, answering, and activity work.
 These essential elements of acting are then applied to scene work.
 This program covers the principle requirements of all acting, whether for theater, film, or television.
 The program consists of six weeks of training in which the student attends three classes per week and every student works in every class.

-This class teaches how to analyze a text in order to understand those values that should be truthfully represented in its playing.
-This would include its genre, theme, setting, style, and all the specific elements necessary to truthfully embody the character as required by the text.
-The class begins by undertaking a sophisticated scene, whether stylized comedy or drama, proceeds with a specialized project to direct a short presentation, and finishes with a classic text.
+These classes initiate the process an actor must undertake in order to represent a character, someone who is different from the actor's "straight self ."
+Students learn how to analyze a text in order to understand those values that should be truthfully represented in its playing including genre, theme, setting, style, and all the specific elements necessary to truthfully embody the character as required by the text.
 This class meets twice per week.

 This one hour coaching is given one-on-one by a teacher or coach to clarify and advance a students work in the classroom.